 Nine Mile Portage Heritage Trail

-The Nine Mile Portage Heritage Trail is a multi-use recreational trail running between Memorial Square in Barrie and Fort Willow Heritage Site and Conservation Area in Springwater Township.
-Brochures are available at City of Barrie Facilities, Tourism Barrie, the Township of Springwater, and the Nottawasaga Valley Conservation Authority office.
+This trail is a multi-use recreational trail running between Memorial Square in Barrie and Fort Willow in Springwater Township.
+Brochures are available at City facilities and via Tourism Barrie, the Township of Springwater, and the Nottawasaga Valley Conservation Authority.

 The Nine Mile Portage Heritage Trail will be a vehicle of connection: past with present, water with land, urban with rural, recreation with discovery.